u12206050/react-gutenberg/README.md

-import * as React from "react" import { graphql } from "gatsby" import WPGBlocks from "react-gutenberg" import { IBlock } from "react-gutenberg/src/types"
+import * as React from "react" import { graphql } from "gatsby" import WPGBlocks from "react-gutenberg" import { IWPGBlock } from "react-gutenberg/src/types"

 const Loading = () => (
   <div class="loading"></div>